Read our top closing sales tips from expert salespeople to learn how best to ask for the deal, including preparation and follow-up.

 Once you have an objection handling script and a document of objections and rebuttals, you can memorize both and, when necessary, use them mid-call.
 Keep in mind that you’ll hear objections in every stage of the sale, from when the lead first answers your cold call and says “I’m busy” to when you finally ask for the sale and they claim they're not ready.
 So keep these documents close by in all conversations with a prospect.

 Lastly, don’t fall prey to the misconception that objection handling is like fly-swatting.
 You can’t just bat away objections with savvy rebuttals.
 It’s first a conversation.
 Using questions, attempt to understand the prospect’s underlying concern, something they often cloak in vague language like “not interested.”
-Only once the true objection is revealed can you deliver the perfect rebuttal.
+Only once the true objection is revealed can you deliver the perfect rebuttal and get closer to closing the deal.

 We’ve created a free generic objection handling script that can be used during any objection handling situation.
 It guides you through the LAER objection handling framework (listen, acknowledge, explore, and respond with a rebuttal) while also giving you exact verbiage to say.
 It also includes blanks that enable you to tailor the script to the specific scenario and objection.